With summer coming to an end in Mount Hope, now is an ideal time to get ahead on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do includes:
+Some of the work we do consists of:

-- Taking a look at the blower, motor, drain line and coils
+- Viewing the blower, motor, drain line and coils

 - Watching pressure and temperature

-- Reviewing lines, refrigerant amounts and connections
+- Reviewing lines, refrigerant totals and connections

-You can still have maintenance done this fall—and we can get your furnace prepped for heating season too.
+You can still have a tune-up done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a handful of tools:
+You’ll only need a few items:

 - Wet-dry vacuum and hose with a soft brush attachment